"As a sales manager, I saw that salespeople

 Many people see spiritual teachings and enjoy them as causing them to think a bit, and maybe a bit differently, but I think that they, as I used to, accept their message intellectually, but not seeing the practical application of that new insight or point of view.

 Since I turned 22, 46 years ago now, I've been in sales and became a sales manager at 25.
 I've written two books on sales, and have studied it more than almost anyone I know.
 Sales is something I know a little about.
-So, I'll take sales, which is something we all do though we may not do it as a job or career, and tie it with with the last two posts, and most of the spiritual teachings that I've studied.
+So, I'll take sales, which is something we all do though we may not do it as a job or career, and tie it together with the last two posts, and most of the spiritual teachings that I've studied.

 Many of the sales strategies and teachings that I've experienced and read over the years try to create systems that are intended to take a prospect from the greeting to the close in the least time, with applied methodologies, scripts, tricks, manipulations, and more.
 I've even tried some to experience them for myself.
 Many of them are ineffective at best, and sale killing at worst.
 It's not really that complicated, but if you're going to sell a program strategy to people eager for magic, you use magic yourself to serve their needs and desires.